We’ve done it!

 Our objective is to have a friendly and welcoming village pub that serves local beers and sensibly priced freshly prepared food.
 As support for a community pub has grown, we can see that the Boot Inn could be more than a pub, and we propose to introduce a range of community amenities including a café, coffee and lunch clubs for older and less mobile people and potentially more.

-We will set a fair rent and agree a lease with the tenant who will run the pub as a free house selling food and drink, also, in due course, including café fare.
 The rent will be set at a level that gives the tenant the opportunity and incentive to run a profitable pub and café business, and which will provide the revenue for us to maintain the building, to repay any loans we take out, and when cash reserves permit, to pay a modest interest to share-holders and to fund the withdrawal of shares from time to time.

 We firmly believe that the business will be profitable, but in the unlikely event it is not CBIL will own a valuable asset – the building and land associated with it – which if necessary could be sold in order to return funds to investors.
 Our investment is in the building and land – the bricks and mortar – not the licensed business.